ego-errante/mini-cdm/README.md

-# Mini-DCM: Minimal Confidential Data Marketplace
+# Mini-CDM: Minimal Confidential Data Marketplace

 A privacy-preserving data marketplace built on [Zama's FHEVM](https://docs.zama.ai/fhevm) (Fully Homomorphic Encryption for Ethereum Virtual Machine).
-Mini-DCM enables secure computation over encrypted datasets without revealing the underlying data to buyers or the blockchain.
+Mini-CDM enables secure computation over encrypted datasets without revealing the underlying data to buyers or the blockchain.

-## What is Mini-DCM?
+## What is Mini-CDM?

-Mini-DCM is a decentralized marketplace where:
+Mini-CDM is a decentralized marketplace where:

 - **Data sellers** can publish encrypted datasets with privacy guarantees
 - **Data buyers** can run analytical queries over encrypted data